ibm-cloud-docs/cloud-logs/ts-helm-proxy.md

 ```
 {: screen}

-Your environment might have a proxy in place that is dropping the headers included in the access token.
+Your environment might have a proxy in place that is dropping the headers that include the access token.
 {: tsCauses}

-Do the following to determine if a proxy is in place and install the {{site.data.keyword.agent}} a different way.
+Do the following to determine if a proxy is in place and install the {{site.data.keyword.agent}} a different way or resolve your proxy configuration.
 {: tsResolve}

 1. Run the following command to determine if a proxy is in place and is causing the problem.